rweather/UE1-on-6502/README.md

 can cause it to appear to lose characters when RTS is off.
 The characters won't actually be lost, but they won't echo properly.

+## DIAPER

+The "diaper" directory contains a UE1 program in ASM and BIN form for testing all of the functionality of the UE1 except for inputs and outputs, which require human intervention.

+The program is named after the Bendix G-15 "DIAPER" program, which means "Diagnostic Program for Easy Repair" and fills a similar function.

+The 6502 emulator contains a copy of DIAPER built in.
+Press 'D' followed by 'G' to run the tests.
+If all goes well, it will halt at the end of the program with all outputs set to 1.
+If something goes wrong, it will halt with the number of the failing test displayed on the outputs.

 ## Control Keys

 * H - Halt the machine.